Private military company: Russia

+Other miscellany

+Fatalities

+By the end of 2012, the number of contractors who had died in Iraq, Afghanistan and Kuwait had reached 3,000.

+Scholars have studied whether contractor deaths have an effect on the public's "casualty sensitivity" when substituted for military fatalities.
+Casualty sensitivity refers to the inverse relationship between military deaths and public support for a sustained military engagement.
+Contractor deaths may account for nearly 30% of total US battlefield losses since the beginning of the wars in Iraq and Afghanistan.

+UN mercenary report

+In October 2007, the United Nations released a two-year study that reported that, although hired as "security guards", private contractors performed military duties.
+A spokesman for the American mission to the UN office in Geneva (UNOG) said that "Accusations that US government-contracted security guards, of whatever nationality, are mercenaries is inaccurate."
+An observer noted that the difficulty in separating private from public troops means that legal proceedings against these violent non-state actors can be complicated, and stated that contracted combatants carry the legitimacy of the state that hires them.

-Demands for specific PSC services have grown to record levels in recent decades, and private firm's capabilities now include an array of services that are vital to the success of on-the-ground war fighting as well as other more traditional stability operations and contingency contracting.
+Demands for specific PSC services have grown to record levels in recent decades, and private firms' capabilities now include an array of services that are vital to the success of on-the-ground war fighting as well as other more traditional stability operations and contingency contracting.
 While past calls for corporate responsibility have heralded successes such as the Kimberley Process and the Extractive Industries Transparency Initiative in widespread international operations, there has also been a move within the PSC and contingency contracting industries to call for accountability and to implement a code of ethics for the retention of services and operations of such service providers.
 Existing credible accountability initiatives form a skeleton for governing the conduct of contractors, but much remains to be fleshed out to form a coherent and standardized framework from which to oversee such organizations and activities.
 Over the last decade there have been a number of initiatives to regulate the private security industry.
 These include the ISO/PAS 28007:2012 Guidelines for Private Maritime Security Companies and the ANSI/ASIS PSC.1 and PSC.4 standards.

 ASIS Commission on Standards

-Founded in 1955, ASIS is a society of individual security professionals dedicated to increasing the effectiveness and productivity of security professionals by developing educational programs and materials.
-ASIS is an ANSI-accredited Standards Developing Organization, and within ASIS the ASIS Commission on Standards and Guidelines works with national and international standards-setting organizations and industry representatives to develop voluntary standards and guidelines for security professionals.
-With funding from the U.S. Department of Defense, the ASIS Commission on Standards is currently promulgating four sets of standards for private security companies.
+Founded in 1955, American Society for Industrial Security (ASIS) is a society of individual security professionals dedicated to increasing the effectiveness and productivity of security professionals by developing educational programs and materials.
+ASIS is an ANSI-accredited Standards Developing Organization, and within ASIS, the ASIS Commission on Standards and Guidelines works with national and international standards-setting organizations and industry representatives to develop voluntary standards and guidelines for security professionals.
+With funding from the US Department of Defense, the ASIS Commission on Standards is currently promulgating four sets of standards for private security companies.

-The International Code of Conduct for Private Security Providers

-In 2008, the International Committee of the Red Cross, the Swiss government, and contributors from private security companies and the civil society/NGO sector developed and proposed the Montreux Document on Private Military and Security Companies.
-The document details international legal obligations and lists specific recommendations related to PSC services procurement practices and operational oversight, and clarifies the obligations of States pertaining to the hiring of such entities during armed conflicts.

-Cultural references

-Films and television

-In Marvel Television's The Punisher on Netflix, a PMC by the name of "ANVIL" is heavily featured.
-ANVIL's founder, Billy Russo, being one of the primary antagonists of the series.
-Much like real PMCs, ANVIL provides training spaces for U.S. forces on American and foreign soil.